 - Avoid the concrete and metal supports (primarily located along the former lift lines and up the middle of Exhibition).

 - Watch out for old lift cables, electrical cables, and wires that may be partly buried in the ground.

 - Watch out for saplings and other growth on all of the former ski runs.

-- Be careful around the small but deep ponds on the right hand edge of the widest ski run as you descend.
+- Be careful around the small but deep ponds on the right hand side of Candiac run as you descend.